stjordanis/terra-docs-old/docs/dev-spec-oracle.md

 ### Delegate voting rights - `MsgDelegateFeedConsent`

 Validators may also elect to delegate voting rights to another key to prevent the block signing key from being kept online.
-To do so, they must submit a `MsgDelegateFeedConsent`, delegating their oracle voting rights to a `FeedDelegate`, which in turn sign `MsgExchangeRatePrevote` and `MsgExchangeRateVote` on behalf of the validator.
+To do so, they must submit a `MsgDelegateFeedConsent`, delegating their oracle voting rights to a `Delegatee` that sign `MsgExchangeRatePrevote` and `MsgExchangeRateVote` on behalf of the validator.

 > Make sure to populate the delegate address with some coins by which to pay fees.
 {important}